Gazza16/workbook/work_book.md

     and outgaes, routers help this be possible.

     * domains and DNS
+    Perhaps on of the most distiguishing features of the internet is how we use domain names.
+Domain names act as an addressing scheme for its websites.
+    Rather than memorising an IP address all that is needed are a couple of works and finding any information or website you desire has become a simpler process.
+    Domain names are perhaps the most sought after thing on the internet for anybody starting a website, especially for companies.

     **Explain** how each technology has contributed to the development of the internet.